How to Mount a Dartboard on Drywall (No Damage Methods)

 Place it on a flat surface (not thick carpet if possible).

-If it wobbles, add a non-slip mat underneath.
+If the stand wobbles, adding a non-slip mat underneath can improve stability.

 Keep it away from high traffic areas to avoid bumps.